MicrosoftDocs/winrt-api/windows.media.speechrecognition/speechcontinuousrecognitionsession_pauseasync_576113822.md

 ## -remarks
 An error is returned if [SpeechRecognizerState](speechrecognizerstate.md) is [Idle](speechrecognizerstate.md) or [Paused](speechrecognizerstate.md).

-If a [SpeechRecognitionTopicConstraint](speechrecognitiontopicconstraint.md) is present in the list of constraints or the list is empty deaulting to a topic constraint base recognition, than [PauseAsync](speechcontinuousrecognitionsession_pauseasync.md) fails with error code COR_E_INVALIDOPERATION.
+If a [SpeechRecognitionTopicConstraint](speechrecognitiontopicconstraint.md) is present in the list of constraints or the list is empty defaulting to a topic constraint base recognition, than [PauseAsync](speechcontinuousrecognitionsession_pauseasync.md) fails with error code COR_E_INVALIDOPERATION.

 ## -examples